ENCCS/gromacs-gpu-performance/content/general-considerations.rst

 across multiple trajectories is what you need, then multi-simulations can be very efficient.

-These exploit the fact that the two simulations are themselves concurrent.
+These exploit the fact that the two trajectories are themselves concurrent.
 When running a single trajectory, the GPU is idle when the update and constraints run on the GPU.
 However if two trajectories run, sharing the same GPU, then they will settle in a pattern running